kuberig-io/kuberig-dsl/README.md

 # kuberig-dsl
-Contains KubeRig DSL related code logic.
+KubeRig DSL generation.

+Generates a Kotlin DSL based on the swagger api spec of Kubernetes and OpenShift.